MTA Bridges and Tunnels: Founding

 MTA Bridges and Tunnels was originally founded as the Triborough Bridge Authority (TBA), which was organized to head the construction of the Triborough Bridge.
 The structure had started construction in 1929 but stalled during the Great Depression due to a lack of funding.
 In February 1933, a nine-person committee applied to the Reconstruction Finance Corporation (RFC) for a $150 million loan for projects in New York state, including the Triborough Bridge.
-However, although the RFC favored a loan for the Triborough project, the mayor at the time, John P. O'Brien, banned the RFC from giving loans to the city.
+While the RFC favored a loan for the Triborough project, the mayor at the time, John P. O'Brien, banned the RFC from giving loans to the city.
 Instead, O'Brien wanted to create a bridge authority to sell bonds to pay for the construction of the Triborough Bridge as well as for the planned Queens–Midtown Tunnel between Manhattan and Queens.
 Robert Moses, the New York City parks commissioner, also pushed the state legislature to create an authority to fund, build, and operate the Triborough Bridge.

-A bill to create the TBA passed quickly through both houses of the state legislature, and was signed by Governor Herbert H. Lehman that April.
+A bill to create the TBA passed quickly through both houses of the state legislature, and was signed by Governor Herbert H. Lehman in April 1933.
 The bill included a provision that the authority could sell up to $35 million in bonds and fund the remainder of construction through bridge tolls.
 George Gordon Battle, a Tammany Hall attorney, was appointed as chairman of the new authority, and three commissioners were appointed.
 Battle resigned from the chairmanship in November 1933, citing ill health, and was replaced by Nathan Burkan.